What is Integrative Negotiation?

 Integrative negotiation is often referred to as fixed pie negotiation, because it is most effective in situations where the negotiations involve splitting up a finite amount of resources.
 All involved parties must share some common objectives or goals that compel them to make a collaborative effort that is mutually beneficial for all of them.
 Also, in situations where you feel you cannot win over the others, adopting integrative negotiation may be your best bet – it’s better to get something out of the negotiation than lose everything.

 As pointed out above, the most important determinant of success in integrative negotiation is the presence of some common goals and objectives.
 However, that alone is not enough; the other important prerequisites are –

-- A rational and a goal oriented approach which is a key factor to the success of this negotiation style, is possible only when the negotiators come forward with a positive approach.
-So, all presumptions and negative feeling about other negotiators should be left outside the negotiation room.
+A rational and a goal oriented approach is a key factor to the success of this negotiation style.
+It is possible only when the negotiators come forward with a positive approach.
+So, all presumptions and negative feelings about other negotiators should be left outside the negotiation room.

 References & Credits:

 Image Credit: Rufino (Wikimedia Commons)